microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 ![pull-default-templates](assets/pull-default-templates.gif)

 If you want to pull templates from your private registry, you can use the command `FHIR Converter: Pull templates (Ctrl + L)` to pull templates:
-- Login to ACR.
+- Login to ACR if needed by following Step 1.
-- Enter your image reference `<registry-name>.azurecr.io/<image-name><:tag|@digest>` (image name should be lowcase).
+- Enter your image reference `<registry-name>.azurecr.io/<image-name><:tag|@digest>` (image name should be lower case).
 - Select the output folder to store the templates.
 If the output folder is not empty, a prompt will pop up.
 If you choose to force overwrite, the files with the same name will be overwritten in the output folder.

 ![pull-templates](assets/pull-templates.gif)

 ### 3. Pull sample data

-If you need, you can use the command `FHIR Converter: Pull sample data (Ctrl + T)` to pull the sample data publicly published by Microsoft.
-In this command, you only need to select the output folder to store the data.
+If you need, you can use the command `FHIR Converter: Pull sample data (Ctrl + T)` to pull the sample data  published by Microsoft.
+Select the output folder to store the data.
 If the output folder is not empty, a prompt will pop up.
 If you choose to force overwrite, the files with the same name will be overwritten in the output folder.

 ![pull-sample-data](assets/pull-sample-data.gif)